 Hoover Candy Hotpoint & Indesit washing machines exploding

-This is an updated article previously published in mid 2011 on my other site Washerhelp.
+This is an updated article previously published in mid 2011 on my original site Washerhelp.
+(If you are looking into exploding door glass – you need this article instead door glass exploded).
 I’ve been following and collating people’s experiences of exploding washing machines for a few years now, which started abroad.
 The first reports were mostly of Hoover & Candy washing machines (see links at bottom of article) but for some reason focus has shifted to Hotpoint and Indesit washers even though I have over 20 reports of Hoover or Candy washing machines doing the same thing.

 Manufacturer’s first assured us that UK washing machines were not affected, which turned out to be untrue.
 Then they decided there was no need to warn any customers with an official safety notice, which was heavily criticised by Which?
 Then they assured BBC Watchdog that only two models were affected, which again turned out to be untrue and gave a false sense of security to many.